Community Classes & Trainings

 QPR: Question Persuade, Refer

 While suicide is a major public health problem, there are ways to help!
 QPR (Question, Persuade, Refer) teaches you how to become a gatekeeper to prevent suicide.
 You will learn how to recognize the warning signs and what you can do to help.
 Everyone plays a part in suicide prevention and can offer hope to those who are struggling.
 If you or someone you know are having suicidal thoughts, please get help immediately.
-Call the Utah County Crisis Line at 801-691-LIFE (5433).
-To schedule a QPR or find one near you, call 801-851-7513.
+Call the National Suicide Prevention line at 988.
+To schedule a QPR or find one near you, call 801-851-7068.

 Safe Routes Utah School Assembly